benshimonz/V1/README.md

 Schema-free property graphs do not define nor enforce entity-types nor relationships-types; each vertex and each edge may contain properties with any name and any value type.
 Without schema we can’t enforce integrity.
 Without such integrity we can't define formal building-blocks for representing patterns.

-In order to ask and answer queries such as *“Any person who owns a red vehicle”* we first need to:
+In order to ask and answer queries such as *“Any person who owns a white horse”* we first need to:

-* Define 'Person' and 'Vehicle' entity types
+* Define 'Person' and 'Horse' entity types
-* Ensure that each Person and Vehicle entities are of the relevant entity types
+* Ensure that each Person and Horse entities are of the correct entity types
 * Define 'owns' relationship type
-* Defines that the 'owns' relationship type holds between Person and Vehicle
+* Defines that the 'owns' relationship type holds between Person entity type and Horse entity type
-* Define a 'Color' property for the Vehicle entity type
+* Define a 'Color' property for the Horse entity type
 * Define that Color holds a string, or better, define a categorical data type

 ## Patterns and Pattern Languages